 "This also serves as a reminder of the limited political risk as well as its highly strategic nature."

-Kelly said that the bid was too cheap because it priced Lynas's major rare earth, Neodynium at $50 a kilogram versus CLSA's long term target of $68/kg and spot of US$37/kg.
+Kelly said that the bid was too cheap because it priced Lynas's major rare earth, Neodymium Praseodymium (NdPr) at $50 a kilogram versus CLSA's long term target of $68/kg and spot of$37/kg.

 Lynas, which is the only major rare earth elements miner outside China, is facing hurdles in licence renewals for its $800 million plant in Malaysia.

-(Reporting by Aditya Soni in Bengaluru; Editing by Matthew Lewis and Grant McCool)
+(Reporting by Melanie Burton; additional reporting by Aditya Soni in Bengaluru; editing by Grant McCool and Richard Pullin)